Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 TODO: Image of USB Port

 The RED Brick is equipped with a standard
 `USB2.0 <http://en.wikipedia.org/wiki/USB>`__ (480Mbps) type A jack.
-Human input devices, which are supported by a standard Debian Linux system, are supported and can be used to control the graphical user interface (for :ref:`full image <red_brick_images>`).

-Other devices, like webcams, printers etc. are also supported but may have to be configured directly on the linux system.
+It can

-The RED Brick can power other USB devices with up to 7.5W (5V/1.5A).
-The port is short circuit protected.
+power other USB devices with up to 7.5W (5V/1.5A) and is short circuit protected.
+Both, full and fast image are based on Debian Linux and support typical USB devices like WIFI or Ethernet dongles, webcams, printers, keyboards, mouses or USB touchscreens.

+Some Ethernet or WIFI dongles can be directly configured with the Brick Viewer.
+Supported dongles can be found in our shop (TODO Link).
+Other devices might have to be configured directly in the linux system and can't be configured with the Brick Viewer.

+The :ref:`Full image <red_brick_images>` supports a graphical user interface, which can be controlled by standard USB keyboards, mouses or touchscreens.

+.. _red_brick_mini_usb:

 Mini USB
 ^^^^^^^^

-TODO: Image of USB Mini connector

 With the mini USB connector, the RED Brick can be configurable through the Brick Viewer.
 It can also be used to power the Brick.